 The geographical area which comprises District #533, Southeastern Illinois College, is one of the most beautiful, unique areas in the State of Illinois and is certainly one of the most historical in the early settlement of the state.

-From the Ohio River the southern part of the district rises up into the wonderful hills of the Shawnee National Forest.
+From the Ohio River, the southern part of the district rises up into the wonderful hills of the Shawnee National Forest.
 Hiking, hunting, and horseback riding are just a few of the pleasures of the Shawnee National Forest.
-On a winter?s trek through this area one could see thousands of geese, a herd of deer numbering more than 20 (or perhaps just a couple here and there), a group of large, strange looking birds, maybe 9 to 12 of them, which turn out to be wild turkey, minding their own business, but certainly minding business as they feed.
+On a winter's trek through this area one could see thousands of geese, a herd of deer numbering more than 20 (or perhaps just a couple here and there), a group of large, strange-looking birds, maybe 9 to 12 of them, which turn out to be a wild turkey, minding their own business, but certainly minding business as they feed.